filipecn/hermes/README.md

 Hermes is a multi-purpose `C++`/(optionally `CUDA`) library with lots of data structures and algorithms.
 The purpose is to serve as a starting point to your project by providing some common and auxiliary tools.

+> Please check the [docs](https://filipecn.github.io/hermes/) for a good introduction, details of the API and examples.

 > This library is my personal lib that I use in my projects, at my own risk :) Please keep it in mind.

 Here is the list of some things you can get from hermes: